Basic Usage

 }

-// Construct a JSON request and response type generic call
+// Construct JSON request and return type generic call

 g, err := generic.JSONThriftGeneric(p)